ThrumWindsock/NVTHyprland/README.md

 * you have an arch machine
 * you want to play with a window manager
 * you dont mind diggin through a config file to find an application name
-* you are not to uppity about my groady way bar CSS
+* you are not too uppity about my groady way bar CSS

-git config --global core.editor "nano"